johnwarden/jonathanwarden.com/content/social-protocols/multidimensional-community-notes/index.md

 The algorithm doesn't know that the latent factor it has discovered corresponds to user helpfulness.
 It assumes that it corresponds to polarity.
 The result would be disastrous, because the algorithm will nullify the effect of Helpfulness and favor posts would be most upvoted if helpfulness were not a factor.
 And which posts might these be?
 Well in Community Notes, the factor that most predicts how users vote, after helpfulness, is...politics!

 So then what would the intercept be?
 A positive intercept means a post gets a lot of upvotes after adjusting for helpfulness.
-Community notes users seem to lean to the right, right-wing posts will have a positive intercept and left-wing posts will have a negative intercept.
+Since community notes users seem to lean to the right, right-wing posts will have a positive intercept and left-wing posts will have a negative intercept.
 This is definitely not the desired result.

 ## Two-Dimensional Matrix Factorization

-Towards a possible solution to this problem, I have developed a variation of the algorithm that uses a two dimensional Matrix factorization, and then users a process similar to principal component analysis to find the high-entropy dimension and the low-entropy dimension.
+Towards a possible solution to this problem, I have developed a variation of the algorithm that uses two dimensional Matrix factorization, and then uses a process similar to principal component analysis to find the high-entropy dimension and the low-entropy dimension.

 Every user and post is characterized by a two-dimensional vector, instead of a single factor plus an intercept.
 So the estimated value of the user's vote on a post is just the dot-product of this vector.
 That is, the model simplifies to: